-DACC degree and certificate programs are approved by the Department of Veterans Affairs (state approving agency) for enrollment of persons eligible to receive veteran education benefits.
+Most DACC degree and certificate programs are approved by the New Mexico Department of Veterans' Services, State Approving Agency, for enrollment of persons eligible to receive VA education benefits.

-For further information concerning approved programs and the application process, eligible persons should contact the DACC Veterans Program Office (V.A.
-Office), located in Room 110 of the DASR Building on the East Mesa Campus (575) 528-7081 or by email at VetProg@dacc.nmsu.edu.
+For further information concerning approved programs and the application process, eligible persons should contact the DACC Veterans Program Office, located in Room 111A of the DASR Building on the East Mesa Campus (575) 528-7081 or by email at VetProg@dacc.nmsu.edu.

 RESPONSIBILITY OF VETERAN STUDENTS.
 Students must be pursuing a degree or certificate in a specific program to be eligible to receive benefits.
 Admission procedures for veterans and other eligible persons are the same as those for all students.
-Degree plans from academic advisors must be submitted prior to any verification.
-For continued certification, students must submit an updated degree plan, registration document, and detailed class schedule to the DACC V.A.
-Office each semester.
-Any veteran or dependent receiving benefits who earns a punitive grade will be liable for over payment.
+Degree plans or star degree audits from academic advisors must be submitted prior to any verification.
+For continued certification, students must submit an updated degree plan or star degree audit, and registration document, to the DACC Veterans Program Office each semester.

-Veterans must notify the DACC V.A.
-Office when any one of the following occurs:
+Veterans or dependents must notify the DACC Veterans Program Office when any one of the following occurs:

 - Dropping or adding course(s)